-- Statutory sole source justification through the SBA 8(a) Program
+- Statutory sole source contract justification through the SBA 8(a) Program

 See FAR Part 6.3 for a full reading of sole source justification contracts.

-When awarding FAR sole source justification contracts, the contracting officer must prepare a Sole Source Justification Letter.
+When awarding FAR sole source government contracts, the contracting officer must prepare a FAR Sole Source Justification Letter.
 The justification cites the authority and gives some explanation for the decision.

-Justifying 8a Sole Sourcing: The Competition in Contracting Act makes exceptions for statutory allowances for sole source providers and sole source suppliers under the SBA 8(a) Program.
-Under FAR 19.808-1, 8(a) Sole Contracts cannot be accepted by the SBA for contracts over $20 million unless the contracting agency has met the sole sourcing requirements in FAR 6.303.
+The Competition in Contracting Act makes exceptions for statutory allowances for sole source providers and sole source suppliers under the SBA 8(a) Program.
+Under FAR 19.808-1, 8a sole source contracts cannot be accepted by the SBA for contracts over $20 million unless the contracting agency has met the sole sourcing requirements in FAR 6.303.

 - The Agency should submit its justification and approval to the SBA when contracts exceed the $20 million threshold.

-- Offerings for 8a Sole Source Justification Contracts must be approved by the appropriate official under FAR 6.304.
+- Offerings for 8a Sole Source Contract Justification must be approved by the appropriate official under FAR 6.304.